The Thomistic Institute

 The Dominican Province of St. Joseph

 The Province of St. Joseph is the province of the Order of Preachers (popularly known as the “Dominicans”) which sponsors the Pontifical Faculty of the Immaculate Conception.
 Founded in 1805 by Edward Dominic Fenwick, the Province spans the northeastern United States, as well as Ohio and Kentucky.
 The Pontifical Faculty is responsible for the intellectual formation of the student brothers of the Province.
 The Friars engage in a variety of ministries, including teaching, parish ministry, campus chaplaincy, mission preaching, and healthcare ministry.
 Since 1990, the Friars have also operated a mission in eastern Africa.
-For information on vocations to the Province, see our vocations blog.
+For information on vocations to the Province, visit the vocations website.

 The Washington Theological Consortium